 In Key West this wall could be a quilt pattern.
 I had almost forgotten about this picture until I was digging into some photos from my honeymoon.

 Restaurants house some of my favorite inspiration.
 Nada, here in Indy, is filled with color and stunning tile work.
 This is a floor and I feel bad for walking across this beauty.

-I was giddy when I saw this in the bathroom over the weekend.
+I was giddy when I saw this in the bathroom over the weekend I bet if you put this with any glass shower doors in a home bathroom it would look great.
 Stunning.
 It could be a quilt back that I would put together.
 Yes, I took my phone to the bathroom.
 I have missed out on some interesting tile work in breweries and restaurants without my phone.
 It’s an overlooked area for inspiration and someone carefully put together the look of that room.

 Speaking of brewery bathrooms, this is from one in Pittsburgh.
 I would love to remember the name, but we visited five to seven breweries that day.
 No way could I keep them all straight.
 So much color goodness.